proofscape/pise/server/tests/resources/repo/spx/doc1/v0.1.0/foo/pageC.rst

 coming after the name is not.
 However, for thoroughness in our tests, we want to be sure that rST will accept a substitution text with a leading colon,
 |: like: this one|.
 In Proofscape Sphinx docs, this is the only way to have
-the system supply the widget name, while the final label text contains a colon.
+the final label text contain a colon, while *also* having the system supply the widget name for you.

 Now we'll need a series of chart widgets, for unit tests.